 The cover of Priests' The Seduction of Kansas album, also released April 5

-THE legislative voice in The Seduction of Kansas is perhaps how Alexandria Ocasio-Cortez's black satires might sound like if she were also a singing poet in the halls of Punks and Post-Punks, veering her gaze―like Priests vocalist Kathy Alice Greer―towards the NRA-allied Christian Right or the bullying eloquence of Internet pseudo-intellectuals.
+The Seduction of Kansas.
+The legislative voice in The Seduction of Kansas is perhaps how Alexandria Ocasio-Cortez's black satires might sound like if she were also a singing poet in the halls of Punks and Post-Punks, veering her gaze―like Priests vocalist Kathy Alice Greer―towards the NRA-allied Christian Right or the bullying eloquence of Internet pseudo-intellectuals.
 Purportedly their version of, or sonic expansion on, Thomas Frank's book titled What's The Matter with Kansas?, Priests' second studio album is like a long, mellifluous monologue on how America's folk tales that probably started as right-libertarian satirical jokes or bitter wishful thinking soon turned into America's schismatic bunch of new, substitute reality in the second half of the 2010s.
 You have the most venomous of parties here, from the Koch brothers (Kansas' very own) in the opener to "Good Time Charlie" iterating to the world humanity's common worship of weapons and wealth.
 All this via Priests' sweet-sounding harmony and melodious kind of Hole-ish pull.

-GYM work for either body-building or fat reduction is a sculptural ideation process with an ideal in mind.
+Gold's Gym's Body Transformation: Lose to Win print ad campaign.
+Gym work for either body-building or fat reduction is a sculptural ideation process with an ideal in mind.

 True, it's also a science, just as everything else in art is (the production of pigments, organic or synthetic, always has been).